 The 6 Best Ways to Capitalise on Eurovision Betting Odds

-As always there’s going to be heaps of excellent talent on display and, in true Eurovision fashion, some strangeness to match.
-Betting on the Eurovision is tantamount to placing money on any sport and it is frequently one of the most bet upon specials each year.
+As always, there’s going to be heaps of excellent talent on display and, in true Eurovision fashion, some strangeness to match.
+Betting on The Eurovision Song Contest is tantamount to placing money on any sport and it is frequently one of the most bet upon specials each year.

 Eurovision bettors mean serious business, and this year will be no different as thousands of viewing parties are held across the world for the much-loved glitzy competition.
 The contest has been taking place since 1956 and viewers have seen every type of performer take to the stage since then.

-Eurovision betting odds for 2018 have been available for a while, but the race has really only begun to heat up for this year’s Lisbon edition.
-Now that we are approaching the semifinals there are two markets for Eurovision punters to consider - the overall winner of the competition and placing in the top 5.
+Eurovision betting odds have been available for a while, but the race has really only begun to heat up for this year’s Eurovision.
+Now that we are approaching the semi-finals there are two markets for Eurovision punters to consider - the overall winner of the competition and placing in the top five.